Saarthakkj/detoxify-x/README.md

 - **Multimodal Analysis**: Processes both text and images for comprehensive content understanding
 - **True Real-Time Filtering**: Instant content analysis as you scroll
 - **Simple Preference Setting**: Just type what you want to see
+- **Tweet Preference Controls**: Directly select text in tweets to set personal preferences
 - **Personalized Content**: View only the content that matches your interests
 - **Smart Image Processing**: Images are analyzed for context and relevance
 - **Fast Processing**: Efficient real-time analysis with minimal latency
 - **User Control**: Easily toggle filtering on/off as needed
 - **Private Operation**: All processing happens on your device

+## 🎯 Tweet Preference Controls

+Our unique tweet preference system lets you fine-tune your Twitter experience:

+- **Text Selection**: Select any text in a tweet to mark your preference
+- **Preference Options**: Mark content to either see more like it (enforce) or less (diminish)
+- **Visual Indicators**: Tweets are visually marked based on your preferences
+- **Hide Diminished Content**: Option to completely hide tweets marked as diminished
+- **AI Integration**: Your preferences are integrated into the AI filtering system
+- **Persistence**: Preferences are saved across sessions for a consistent experience
+- **Performance Optimized**: Efficient caching ensures minimal impact on browsing

+To use this feature:
+1. Select text in any tweet
+2. Click the ✓ (enforce) or ✗ (diminish) icon that appears
+3. Your preference is instantly saved and applied

 ## 🔒 Privacy & Security

 - Your API key is securely stored using Chrome's Storage API
-- All communication with Google's API uses secure HTTPS
+- All communication with Nebius AI uses secure HTTPS
+- Tweet preferences are stored locally in your browser
-- No user data is collected or stored
+- No user data is collected or stored externally
 - Content analysis happens on-demand and isn't retained
+- Only minimal tweet data is stored for preference tracking

 ## 🤝 Contributing